Sunset Song

 Sunset Song is a 1932 novel by Scottish writer Lewis Grassic Gibbon.
-It is considered one of the most important Scottish novels of the 20th century.
-It is the first part of the trilogy A Scots Quair.
+It is considered one of the most important Scottish novels of the 20th century and is the first part of the trilogy A Scots Quair.
 There have been several adaptations, including a 1971 television series by BBC Scotland, a 2015 film version, and some stage versions.

 Plot introduction

 The central character is a young woman, Chris Guthrie, growing up in a farming family in the fictional parish of Kinraddie in the Mearns at the start of the 20th century.
 Life is hard, and her family is dysfunctional.

 Plot summary

 Chris Guthrie's mother, broken by repeated childbirths and learning she is again pregnant, kills her baby twins and herself.
 Two younger children go to live with their aunt and uncle in Aberdeen, leaving Chris, her older brother Will, and her father to run the farm on their own.
 Will and his father have a stormy relationship; and Will emigrates to Argentina with his young bride, Mollie Douglas.
-Chris is left to do all the work around the house.
+Chris is left to do his work as well as her own.
 Soon after this, her father suffers a stroke, leaving him bedridden.
-For a time, he tries to persuade her to commit incest with him; but, as he is badly hurt, he is not able to force her.
+For a time, he tries to persuade her to commit incest with him; but she ignores his pleas.
 He dies shortly afterwards.
-At his funeral, Chris realises what happened to her father and breaks down in tears as she never knew the hardship he has endured for them.
+At his funeral, Chris realises how hard her father had worked and breaks down in tears, regretting their broken relationship.

-Chris, who has had some education, considers leaving for a job as a teacher in the towns, but realises she loves the land and cannot leave it.
-Instead, she marries a young farmer called Ewan Tavendale and carries on farming.
+Chris, who has had some education, considers leaving for a job as a teacher in the towns but realises she loves the land and cannot leave it.
+Instead, she marries a young farmer called Ewan Tavendale and they manage the croft together.
 For a time, they are happily married, and they have a son, whom they also call Ewan.
-However, when World War I breaks out, Ewan Sr. and many other young men join up.
-When he comes home on leave, he treats Chris badly, evidently brutalised by his experiences in the army.
-Ewan dies in the war; and Chris subsequently hears from Chae Strachan, who is home on leave, that Ewan was shot as a deserter but that he died thinking of her.
+When the First World War begins, many young men from the district join up, and Chris's husband eventually gives in to peer pressure.
+When he comes home on leave, he is brutalised by his experiences in the army and treats Chris badly.
+After receiving news of his death in action, Chris hears from a fellow-crofter, Chae Strachan, who is home on leave, that Ewan was shot as a deserter because he longed to return home to her and make things right.
 She begins a relationship with the new minister, and she watches as he dedicates the War Memorial at the Standing Stones above her home.
 The Sun sets to the Flowers of the Forest, bringing an end to their way of life, forever.